A Personal Geography – Where boundaries are optional.

 D. Craig Young

-Host of Trail Option, chaser of light and dirt, bound to wander and wonder.
-Not exceptional at anything, but a solidly mid-pack trail runner, photographer, geographer, musician, and writer — there is a little of all that here.
+Host of Trail Option, chasing light and landforms, bound to wander and wonder.
+Solidly mid-pack trail runner, photographer, geographer, musician, and writer — there is a little of all that here.

 With my wife Desna, a founding partner of StoneHeart Ranch, our home on an old alluvial fan above Gardnerville, Nevada.